 As for the others, if they don’t pass the INFP standards, being acquaintances might be the best position you can reach.
 Immature INFPs will make you feel safe, but in reality, they know from the start who and who won’t enter their sacred circle of friends.

-In the first stage, INFPs translate anger to silence.
+In the first stage, INFPs translate anger into silence.

 When you anger an INFP, they will start ignoring you like you don’t exist at all.
-Their cold shoulder ruins you mentally which makes it even worse than a verbal argument.
+Their cold shoulder ruins you mentally, making it worse than a verbal argument.

 It will take time before anyone experiences the second phase of an INFP’s anger.
 Unfortunately, it’s quite aggressive.
 When a person they dislike continues with their menacing attitude and insensitivity, INFPs retort to pugnacity and physical force.